tillt/homy/README.md

-# Location based configuration management
+# Location based configuration management (for Music.app)

 Detects connected WIFI and uses it for identifying the current location, enabling things like configuration of components that are location bound.